christianalfoni/reactx/docs/02_building_state_management.md

 ## Disposing state

-You might initialize state that creates a side effect that needs to be disposed of when you later remove the state.
+Just like `useEffect` can subscribe and usubscribe, you might initialize state that needs to have similar behavior.

 ```ts
 function createCounter() {